JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

    module load ecflow/5.8.4
    module load mysql/8.0.31

-For ``spack-stack-1.2.0``/``skylab-3.0.0`` with Intel, load the following modules after loading the above modules.
+For ``spack-stack-1.3.0`` with Intel, load the following modules after loading the above modules.

 .. code-block:: console

-   module use /p/app/projects/NEPTUNE/spack-stack/spack-stack-v1/envs/skylab-3.0.0-intel-2021.4.0/install/modulefiles/Core
+   module use /p/app/projects/NEPTUNE/spack-stack/spack-stack-1.3.0/envs/unified-env-intel-2021.4.0/install/modulefiles/Core
    module load stack-intel/2021.4.0
    module load stack-cray-mpich/8.1.14
    module load stack-python/3.9.7

-With GNU, the following is required for building new spack environments and for using spack to build and run software:
+With GNU, the following is required for building new spack environments and for using spack to build and run software.
+Don't use ``module purge`` on Narwhal!

 .. code-block:: console